alok-24/bio/index.md

 ### Personality Traits

 `Calm` : Enjoys solitude and responds thoughtfully rather than instinctively.
 `Mindful` : Likes to think deep to reason situations and actions.
+And, loves to discuss philosophy.
-`Healthful` : Eats clean, Non-smoker, Non-alcoholic, No cold-drinks, Vegetarian.
+`Healthful` : Eats clean, Vegetarian, Non-smoker, Non-alcoholic, No cold-drinks, Not on Social Media.
 `Rationalist` : More often my actions and decisions are based on reasons rather than emotions.

 ### Education